Sunday Edit

 “Rose quartz and jade are great for the face, especially since they are thought to hold a healing frequency especially great for skin,” says Espinosa.
 “Usually, smaller stones are better for the face, and I personally use jade.
 I do believe jade holds a powerful healing frequency, as well as having the best density for both the body and the face.”

-Performing Gua Sha at Home
+How to Gua Sha Yourself at Home

 Once you have the right tool, next comes the right technique.